Depository Trust & Clearing Corporation: History

 DTCC was established in 1999 as a holding company to combine The Depository Trust Company (DTC) and National Securities Clearing Corporation (NSCC).

 In 2008, The Clearing Corporation (CCorp) and The Depository Trust & Clearing Corporation announced CCorp members will benefit from CCorp's netting and risk management processes, and will leverage the asset servicing capabilities of DTCC's Trade Information Warehouse for credit default swaps (CDS).

 On 1 July 2010, it was announced that DTCC had acquired all of the shares of Avox Limited, based in Wrexham, North Wales.
 Deutsche Börse had previously held over 76% of the shares.
 On 20 March 2017, it was announced that Thomson Reuters acquired Avox.

 DTCC entered into a joint venture with the New York Stock Exchange (NYSE) known as New York Portfolio Clearing, that would allow "investors to combine cash and derivative positions in one clearinghouse to lower margin costs".

 DTCC supported the Customer Protection and End User Relief Act (H.R.
 4413; 113th Congress), arguing that it would "help ensure that regulators and the public continue to have access to a consolidated and accurate view of the global marketplace, including concentrations of risk and market exposure".

 DTCC collateral requirements for brokerages created difficulty for users during the GameStop short squeeze.

 In reaction to the 2022 Russian invasion of Ukraine, on March 3, 2022, DTCC blocked Russian securities from the Bank of Russia and The Ministry of Finance of the Russian Federation.

+In December 2025, the Securities and Exchange Commission provided the DTCC with a no-action letter that allows the organization to hold and record tokenized equities and other real-world assets on blockchain networks.
+The authorization enables DTCC to deliver tokenization-related services on approved blockchains for a period of three years.